Volg mij op:

 Biomimetics - Learning from millions of years of adaptation to (almost) every problem!

-During natural evolution, organisms have adapted to live in various environments (land, water, and air) under challenging conditions.
-To survive under these conditions, animals and plants had to solve multiple problems, many of which we also face in our modern, highly technologised world.
+Organisms have adapted to live in various environments (land, water, and air) under challenging conditions.
+To survive under these conditions, animals and plants had to solve multiple problems, many of which we also face in our highly technologised world.
 For example, animals can move efficiently from A to B. Multi-functional materials and smart architectures make body parts lightweight yet strong.
 Sophisticated appendages allow skillfull mechanical interactions with the environment.
 With the interdisciplinary approach of biomimetics, I aim to explore the potential of these biological systems, to systematically analyse their functional principles, to transfer these principles into technology, and hence to improve the quality of life.